firstdraft/guides/optional-syntaxes-in-ruby.md

 { "color" => "pink", "dessert" => "cookies" }
 ```

-Can we do the same trick and write this as
+Can we do the same trick and write this as:

 ```ruby
 { "color": "pink", "dessert": "cookies" }
 ```

 No!
-This optional hash shortcut syntax is **only useable when the keys are symbols** — not strings or anything else.
+This new hash syntax is **only useable when the keys are symbols** — not strings or anything else.

 ## Putting it all together